An engaged business education

 The Bill Munday School of Business has incorporated a model of business education that seeks to integrate all of the core school functions with the Austin business ecosystem and works to drive its mission to the marketplace.

 The Bill Munday School of Business delivers an experiential, values-based education in the liberal arts and the Holy Cross traditions of learning and service.
 The school educates students to excel professionally in the dynamic 21st century business environment by emphasizing creative thinking, critical analysis, global collaboration, lifelong learning, adaptation to change and ethical behavior.
 The school promotes relationships on our campus, with our global partners and across the rich business ecosystem of Austin, focusing on technology, creativity, social enterprise and emerging trends.

 The model aims to provide the most relevant and impactful student experience and prepare our graduates for the challenges of a connected, digital world.
 Our business education is built on five pillars, which reflect Austin's business environment: entrepreneurial thinking, social enterprise, innovation management, global collaboration and business analytics.

 Service is an important component of the St. Edward’s University mission, and at The Bill Munday School of Business, both students and faculty members give their time and talents to the campus and local communities, the region and the state.

-Service learning is incorporated into the curriculum for Business Communication, a mandatory course for all business majors, and is required for participation in the Business Living Learning Community.
+Service learning is incorporated into several business school courses including the Business and Social Responsibility course.
 Service projects allow students to serve the needs of businesses, non-profits and community members while accomplishing course objectives.